Paolino Veneto: Diplomat

 Paolino is not mentioned in any source for the next seven years.
 On 22 September 1315, he is listed as a citizen of the commune of Treviso.
 In 1315–1316 and 1320, he was the diplomatic representative of the Republic of Venice to the court of King Robert of Naples.
 The first mission, coming while Venice was under interdict for its part in the War of Ferrara, resulted in a treaty between Venice and Naples.
 It was Paolino's first visit to Naples.
 The second mission took him to Provence, where Robert was staying.
-He secured compensation for damages inflicted on a Ventian ship by Genoese pirates, Genoa being under Robert's rule at the time.
+He secured compensation for damages inflicted on a Venetian ship by Genoese pirates, Genoa being under Robert's rule at the time.

 Around 1321, Paolino was named to the Apostolic Penitentiary, then at Avignon in Provence.
 He was also made a papal chaplain.
 On 24 September 1321, Paolino was charged by Pope John XXII with examining the Liber secretorum fidelium crucis, a treatise on a new crusade submitted by Marino Sanudo Torsello.
 Paolino and three others examined the work in Paolino's house in Avignon.
 From 1322 to 1326, Paolino served as the papal ambassador to Venice.
 In this capacity, he also dealt with the Visconti of Milan, the Este of Ferrara and the city of Fano, which were all under Venetian protection and papal interdict at the time.
 His first mission was to end hostilities between Venice and Rimini.
 His second was to Ferrara, which was then in revolt against the papal rule.